Patrick-Wood/plumb-charter/CHARTER.md

 ### B.4 Role-Based Analysis Requirement

 Iterations must incorporate multiple analytical perspectives derived from the roles identified in request interpretation.
 The method of role composition and perspective integration is an implementation decision.
 The requirement for genuine multi-perspective iteration is a Charter requirement.
+The analytical framework organizing that multi-perspective iteration is selected during request interpretation and applied consistently across all depth levels.
+The framework selection mechanism is an implementation decision.

 ---